The Waters In Unto My Soul – Hymn Lyric

 Where I no standing have;

-Into deep am come,
+Into deep water am come,

 Where floods me overflow.